Writing Skill: A Fond Farewell

 Have a wonderful festive season, everyone!

-Winter writing food: Bhakti dhal soup
+Winter Writing Food: Bhakti dhal soup

 "Carve out your writing time and defend it like an angel with a flaming sword," I say again and again.
 Most of us are carving out writing time from the crannies of an already busy life and the hacks for doing that are often simple, practical things.
 Like a shower after work, to reset your mind and reenergise you.
 Or having food already sorted, to win that extra time.
 In my personal life, I'm the queen of recipe sharing (I don't think my Facebook friends know I do anything besides cook) so I thought I'd share a recipe here, each season, of handy writing food.